jlevers/selling-partner-api/docs/Api/VendorDirectFulfillmentOrdersApi.md

 ]);

 $apiInstance = new SellingPartnerApi\Api\VendorDirectFulfillmentOrdersApi($config);
-$created_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Purchase orders that became available after this date and time will be included in the result.
+$created_after = 'created_after_example'; // string | Purchase orders that became available after this date and time will be included in the result.
 Must be in ISO-8601 date/time format.
-$created_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Purchase orders that became available before this date and time will be included in the result.
+$created_before = 'created_before_example'; // string | Purchase orders that became available before this date and time will be included in the result.
 Must be in ISO-8601 date/time format.
 $ship_from_party_id = 'ship_from_party_id_example'; // string | The vendor warehouse identifier for the fulfillment warehouse.
 If not specified, the result will contain orders for all warehouses.
 $status = 'status_example'; // string | Returns only the purchase orders that match the specified status.
 If not specified, the result will contain orders that match any status.
 $limit = 56; // int | The limit to the number of purchase orders returned.